-A breaded pork tenderloin sandwich was always my mom’s favorite when she would occasionally take my sister and me to a cafe for lunch.
+A breaded pork tenderloin sandwich was always my mom’s favorite when she would take my sister and me to a cafe for lunch.
 This was in west-central Illinois and I’ve been reading that the breaded pork tenderloin sandwich was either an Indiana thing or an Iowa thing.

-Making the Sandwich
+Making the Tenderloin Sandwich

 There are different cuts of pork you can use for these sandwiches.

 Both cuts of pork will work equally well for these crispy pork chops.
+The actual tenderloin will result in a smaller flattened piece of pork.

 How to Flatten the Pork Tenderloin